ben-xo/dir2cast/README.txt

 * You can set a per-file iTunes Summary by creating a text file with the same name as the MP3 (e.g. for file.mp3, create file.txt).

+* Works from the command line, if you want.

 --
 Ben